 The major problem with obeying all moral laws in every single of these thousands of situations that we need to live through every day, is the lack of time.
 This lack of time causes that it is impossible to spend too long on a thorough examining what all these numerous moral laws say about our intentions.
 Fortunately for us, a single rule of "moral unanimity" applies to all moral laws.
-This rule stems from the so-called "canon of consistency", which is described in subsection B7.4 (in this monograph the name "canon" is reserved to the most important, and hierarchically most superior, laws of the universe).
+This rule stems from the so-called "canon of consistency", which is described in subsection JB7.4 (in this monograph the name "canon" is reserved to the most important, and hierarchically most superior, laws of the universe).
 It states that "if there is a specific situation or intention in a real life, then this particular situation or intention is unanimously judged to be either moral or immoral by all moral laws, and by all indicators of the moral correctness, which are applicable to it".
 What this rule practically means, is that if a totalizt intends to do something in his/her life, then in a given set of circumstances this something is either moral, or is immoral.
-Therefore with whichever moral law one would look at this something, or whichever tool of totalizm he/she would apply to qualify it, it still must be declared by this law or this tool, to be either moral, or immoral - if this law or a tool is applicable to that particular intention and circumstances.
+Therefore with whichever moral law one would look at this something, or whichever tool of totalizm he/she would apply to qualify it, it still must be declared by this law or by this tool, to be either moral, or immoral - if this law or a tool is applicable to that particular intention and circumstances.
 This rule of moral unanimity simplifies lives of totalizts.
-This is because they do not need to use in all situations all the procedures or tools that the philosophy of totalizm teaches them.
-It is enough if they apply only one tool of totalizm, which for a given situation they consider to be the most appropriate, and then they do whatever this tool says to them.
-If no significant error of judgement is committed during applying this chosen tool, and no vital circumstances are overlooked, then whatever is stated about a given real life situation by this one tool of totalizm, then exactly the same is going to be stated by all other tools of totalizm.
+Because of it, totalizts do not need to use in all situations all the procedures or tools that the philosophy of totalizm teaches them.
+It is enough if they apply only one tool of totalizm, which for a given their intention they consider to be the most appropriate, and then they do whatever this tool says.
+If no significant error of judgement is committed during applying this chosen tool, and no vital circumstances are overlooked, then whatever is stated about a given real life intention by this one tool of totalizm, then exactly the same is going to be stated by all other tools of totalizm.
 Therefore, if one tool of totalizm states clearly what we should do, we do not need to apply any other tools.
-But if one tool gives an unclear or ambiguous answer, then totalizm provides a whole range of other totaliztic tools, which we are able to apply to the same situation, in order to clearly determine what totalizm says about it.
+But if one tool gives an unclear or ambiguous answer, then totalizm provides a whole range of other totaliztic tools, which we are able to apply to the same action, in order to clearly determine whether totalizm considers it to be moral or immoral.
 (Note that when a given tool provides an ambiguous or unclear answer, this usually means that a given tool is not applicable to a given situation.
-After all, each single tool of totalizm, has its own range of applicability - means, it is applicable to a range of circumstances, which differ from those, to which other tools are applicable.)
+After all, each single tool of totalizm, has its own range of applicability in which it guarantees correct outcomes.
+Means, it is applicable to a range of circumstances, which differ from those, to which other tools are applicable.
+But outside of the range of applicability, the outcomes of this tool may become incorrect.)

-Below the totaliztic procedure of "obey to do everything morally" is explained step-by-step.
-This procedure, in an explanatory description as this below, may appear to be long and complicated.
-But in the real-life implementation by someone who knows it well, it turns to be almost instant.
+Below the totaliztic procedure of "obey to do everything morally" is explained step-bystep.
 In order to illustrate this procedure, a simple example is also provided.
 Although this example may appear to be quite banal, it well illustrates how totalizm teaches us to do everything in a proper and a moral manner, and also how intelligent and flexible moral laws are, and how they differ from dull human laws.
 Here are subsequent steps that we should complete in order to follow the procedure "obey to do everything morally":